janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 All this components should be available from your favorite electronics shop.

 **Edit:** I was not able to setup the GSM hat.
 The provided code by Altitude did not work: [Github - Missing timeout assignment issue](https://github.com/Altitude-Tech/IOTBit_GSM/issues/2).
 As an alternative I bought the [Huawei
 E5330 - Mobile broadband router](https://consumer.huawei.com/in/mobile-broadband/e5330/).
-More details about the failed setup are below.
+For more details about the failed setup read on.

 Source: [Medium - How to build a Raspberry Pi thermometer you can access anywhere (a beginner’s guide)](https://blog.dataplicity.com/how-to-build-a-raspberry-pi-thermometer-you-can-access-anywhere-a-beginner-s-guide-4ad44ce9f4c9)